What is RCS messaging and how to use it in conversational messaging?

 Interface: RCS features a diverse range of interactive formats and media interfaces, such as image carousels, media cards, suggested replies, and branded logos and banners.

-So which channel should you go for, RCS chat or SMS?
+So which channel should you go for, RCS or SMS?
 The answer is both!
 We like to think of RCS messaging as an extension of SMS, with the benefit of tackling some of the pitfalls in SMS.

-How to master conversational messaging with RCS chat
+How to master conversational messaging with RCS

 • Enhance promotional marketing: Share personalized offers that customers can redeem in-channel with a single button press.
 For instance, a restaurant might send free dessert vouches to consenting customers on their birthday, which can be saved for later by pressing “add to wallet.”